Ncookiez/snowball-stats/README.md

 ---

+You can use `npm run all` to run all scripts.
+This can take a while.

 If you encounter any RPC errors, wait a minute before trying again, or change the RPCs listed on `config.js`.